David Price (baseball): 2011

-2012: Cy Young Award season
+2012: Cy Young Award

 In 2012, Price went 20–5 on the season (tying for the league lead in wins) with a league-leading 2.54 ERA.
 Price pitched a complete-game shutout against the Los Angeles Angels on April 24, 2012, with the final score 5–0.
 Price pitched in the 2012 MLB All-Star Game.
 Price got his 20th win against the Chicago White Sox on September 30, making him the first 20-win pitcher in Rays franchise history.
 In recording the win, he became the youngest American League pitcher (aged 27) to earn 20 wins in a season since 2004.
 Price won the AL Cy Young Award after a tight race.

-2013 season
+2013

 In 2013, Price went 10–8 on the season with a 3.33 ERA, and had an American League-leading and career-best four complete games.
 In the 2013 American League Wild Card tie-breaker against the Texas Rangers, Price pitched a complete game to lead the Rays into the postseason.

-2014 season
+2014

 From June 4 to 25, Price had five consecutive starts with at least ten strikeouts, becoming only the eighth pitcher in major league history to do so.

 On July 6, Price was named to his fourth All-Star team; he did not participate in this All-Star game due to pitching in a game two days prior, avoiding pitching on only one day of rest.
 He was replaced by Fernando Rodney.

 Before a July 31 trade to the Detroit Tigers, Price had a record of 11–8, with a 3.11 ERA, 189 strikeouts, and 23 walks in 23 starts with the Rays.